deemp/flakes/README.md

 git clone https://github.com/br4ch1st0chr0n3/terrafix
 ```

-Running the tests will write into `.tf` files the expressions generated from [test-data](test-data.nix)
+Running the tests will write into Terraform files expressions generated from [test-data](test-data.nix).
+Also, the tests will quite naively translate these expressions back into Nix.

 ```sh
 nix run .#runTests
 ```

-To run individual tests, see the outputs of
+To run the individual tests, see the outputs of

 ```sh
 nix flake show
 ```

-And then run
+And then run, e.g:

 ```sh
 nix run .#testDocs